rGudavadze/nominal-assignment/README.md

 Account data is cached in the PostgreSQL database and automatically synchronized:
 - Initial sync on first request
 - Subsequent syncs after 1 hour
+- Only accounts updated since the last sync are retrieved
 - Manual sync available through the API